If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

-Red light streaked down from above.
-The horntail wobbled, then thudded to the ground.
+Red magic streaked down from above.
+The horntail wobbled and thudded to the ground.

 That’s lucky.
 Harry bounced his golden egg in the crook of his arm and followed Mr Crouch’s arm toward the other white tent.
 Whatever’s in this egg better be worth it.

 Cedric lay on one bed.
 Bandages swaddled one side of his body.
 A thick, light blue liquid soaked them in patches; it smelt strongly of mint and steamed in the low light of the tent.
 A few scattered patches of pink marred Krum’s face and arms and his robes bore a few scorch marks and holes.
 The French witch leant against one of the poles.

 Not so much as a speck of ash on her.
 How annoying.

 Harry gave them a wave.
 ‘Nobody died, then!’

 ‘It was touch and go,’ Cedric replied.